bellrodrigs/desafio-b2w/README.md

 $ npm start
 ```

-If the default browser does not take you directly to the address the project is running on, go to [a link](http://localhost:3000)
+If the default browser does not take you directly to the address the project is running on, go to [React on Localhost](http://localhost:3000)

 ## Tests